MovingBlocks/Terasology/README.markdown

 * [StructuralResources](https://github.com/Terasology/StructuralResources) - a set of structural shapes suitable for buildings and such
 * [SubstanceMatters](https://github.com/Terasology/SubstanceMatters) - library for the definition and usage of materials in various contexts, such as tools with dynamic looks based on material
 * [ThroughoutTheAges](https://github.com/Terasology/ThroughoutTheAges) - gameplay module for a large content series letting you slowly climb a tech tree to improve your available tools, foods, and so on
-* [TutorialWorldGeneration](https://github.com/Terasology/TutorialWorldGeneration) - A world generation tutorial module, goes with a guide in its [wiki](https://github.com/Terasology/TutorialWorldGeneration/wiki)
+* [TutorialWorldGeneration](https://github.com/Terasology/TutorialWorldGeneration) - a world generation tutorial module, goes with a guide in its [wiki](https://github.com/Terasology/TutorialWorldGeneration/wiki)
-* [WildAnimals](https://github.com/Terasology/WildAnimals) - big content module including "from scratch" crafting, starting with wood here
+* [WildAnimals](https://github.com/Terasology/WildAnimals) - a module containing animals, initially a deer you can spawn in-world via console with `spawnPrefab deer` then watch wander idly
 * [WoodAndStone](https://github.com/Terasology/WoodAndStone) - big content module including "from scratch" crafting, starting with wood here
 * [Workstation](https://github.com/Terasology/Workstation) - workstations offer a way to use blocks in-world for advanced purposes
 * [WorldlyTooltip](https://github.com/Terasology/WorldlyTooltip) - a little tooltip that shows you what you're looking at (hold `alt` for debug details)